 We intend to continue to stay ahead of the technology curve by researching and developing cutting edge products and technologies for both large and small businesses.
 We view the small companies as an attractive market opportunity since they were previously unable to take advantage of laser processing equipment due to high prices, significant operating costs and the technical complexities of the laser equipment.
-As a result, we are developing a group of standardized laser cutting equipment that we have named the Laser TowerTM material processing family of equipment that we believe represents a new generation of high power laser cutting systems that will be affordable to more than a million small and mid- size companies.
+As a result, we are developing an array of laser cleaning equipment that we have named the CleanTechTM product line, which we believe represents a new generation of high-power laser cleaning systems applicable to numerous material processing operations.